 Then we determine the initial potential $\varphi_h^0\in\mathbb{H}_h$ by solving the discrete Gauß law:

 and with homogeneous Dirichlet conditions enforced on the discrete boundary of $\mathcal T_h$.
 Finally, the initial velocity is set to

 We run the simulations to final time $t_f = 10$, which corresponds to 10 periods of the diocotron timescale.
 A series of temporal snapshots outlining the time evolution of the solution for refinement level $r=9$ are shown in Figures~\ref{fig:3-mode}, \ref{fig:4-mode}, and~\ref{fig:5-mode}.
 In all simulations, we observe a time-step size on the order of $10^{-3}$ to $10^{-4}$, which is 2 to 3 orders of magnitude larger than the plasma timescale and 8 to 9 orders of magnitude larger than the cyclotron timescale.
 As the figures show, our method can successfully overstep the fast-moving plasma and cyclotron dynamics while capturing the slow-moving diocotron instabilities.
-In particular, our numerical results agree well visually with existing results in the literature; cf. \cite[Figure 7.21]{Crockatt2021}, \cite{Crockatt2022}, \cite[Figure 9]{la_spina_hybridizable_2024}, and \cite[Figure 6.1]{eulerpoisson22}.
+In particular, our numerical results agree well visually with existing results in the literature; cf. \cite[Figure 7.21]{Crockatt2021}, \cite{Crockatt2022}, \cite[Figure 9]{LaSpina2024}, and \cite[Figure 6.1]{eulerpoisson22}.

-\paragraph{Growth rate} Next, we compare the so-called growth rate of each mode to the theoretical growth rate predicted by the linear stability analysis conducted in~\cite{davidson_influence_1998}.
-In the analysis, under certain assumptions, the electrostatic potential $\varphi$ is dominated by the amplitude of its unstable $\ell$th Fourier mode which grows exponentially in time:
+\paragraph{Growth rate} Next, we compare the growth rate of each mode to the theoretical growth rate predicted by the linear stability analysis conducted in~\cite{davidson_influence_1998}.
+In the analysis, the electrostatic potential $\varphi$ is dominated by the amplitude of its unstable $\ell$th Fourier mode, which grows exponentially in time:

-where $\omega_\ell$ is a complex frequency, and $\gamma_\ell:=\text{Im}(\omega_\ell) > 0$ shall denote the unstable growth rate of the $\ell$th mode.
-The growth rate $\gamma_\ell$ can be computed explicitly in terms of the order $\ell$ of the mode, the diocotron frequency $\omega_{\text{d}}$, and the geometric parameters $r_0$, $r_1$, and $R$; see \cite[Equations~26, 27, and 28]{davidson_influence_1998}.
-For our setup we obtain the theoretical growth rates
+where $\omega_\ell$ is a complex frequency, and $\gamma_\ell:=\mathrm{Im}(\omega_\ell) > 0$ denotes the unstable growth rate of the $\ell$th mode.
+The growth rate $\gamma_\ell$ can be computed explicitly in terms of the order $\ell$ of the mode, the diocotron frequency $\omega_{\mathrm{d}}$, and the geometric parameters $r_0$, $r_1$, and $R$; see \cite[Equations~26, 27, and 28]{davidson_influence_1998}.
+For our setup, we obtain the theoretical growth rates

-In order to compare our computational results to these theoretical predictions, we follow a procedure outlined in~\cite[Section 7.5]{Crockatt2021} and \cite{Crockatt2022} to numerically estimate the amplitude of the $\ell$th Fourier mode of our numerically computed potential: At each timestep $t_n$ we take a discrete Fourier transform of the potential $\varphi_h^n$ interpreted as a function of polar angle $\theta$ for fixed radius $r=r_0$, viz. $\varphi_h^n(\theta, r=r_0)$.
+In order to compare our computational results to these theoretical predictions, we follow a procedure outlined in~\cite[Section 7.5]{Crockatt2021} and \cite{Crockatt2022} to numerically estimate the amplitude of the $\ell$th Fourier mode of our numerically computed potential.
+At each time step $t_n$ we take a discrete Fourier transform of the potential $\varphi_h^n$ interpreted as a function of polar angle $\theta$ for fixed radius $r=r_0$, viz. $\varphi_h^n(\theta, r=r_0)$.
 Then, we take the modulus of the coefficient corresponding to the $\ell$th mode.